JonathanCass/todo/README.md

 Fancy clipboard background and google fonts for that physical to do list feel.

 Note:
 The delete button is only present when the show all filter is active to prevent undesirable application behavior.
+Addendum the check and uncheck functionality had to be limited to the all filter as well for similar reasons.

 Assignment Instructions:
 Build an application for creating a to do list using React